Byzero512/vmmap-win-cmd/README.md

 ## vmmap-win-cmd
-get process vmmap on windows, just like cat /proc/PID/maps in linux the src code changed from https://github.com/twpol/vmmap , but I modify the protection str(and not completed yet, so do not pay attention to the protection str)
+1. get process vmmap on windows, just like cat /proc/PID/maps in linux

+## attention
+1. the protection str is wrong

 ## usage
 > 1. vmmap -pid \<pid>